sgibson91/binderhub-deploy/README.md

 ### deploy.sh

 This script reads in `config.json` using `read_config.py`, then creates `config.yaml` and `secret.yaml` files via `create_config.py` and `create_secret.py` respectively (using `config-template.yaml` and `secret-template.yaml`).
+The script will ask for your Docker ID and password.
+The ID is your Docker username, NOT the email.
+If you have provided a Docker organisation in `config.json`, then Docker ID **MUST** be a member of this organisation.
 Both a JupyterHub and BinderHub are installed and the `config.yaml` file is updated with the JupyterHub IP address.